EBI-Metagenomics/mettannotator/README.md

 - `<PREFIX>_annotations.gff`: annotations produced by all tools merged into a single file

 - `<PREFIX>_annotations_with_descriptions.gff`: a version of the GFF file above that includes descriptions of all InterPro terms to make the annotations human-readable.
+Not generated if `--fast` flag was used.

 Both files include the genome sequence in the FASTA format at the bottom of the file.